davesantos/tumblr-boilerplate/README.md

 ###Disclaimer

 Tumblr will auto-inject extra code & scripts into the final output of your page.
 This is out of the developers' control.
-Running it through a HTML Validator or Page Speed will spit out warnings &errors.
+Running it through a HTML Validator or Page Speed will spit out warnings & errors.

 ### Resources